Configuration

 • name: score name (e.g., rmse, mahalanobis).

 • params: score-specific parameters.
-Refer to the anomaly_scores docs.
+See anomaly_scores docs.

 • Threshold selector (train.threshold_selector):